 This October, we reported that the Michigan Legislature had enacted two citizen-initiated proposals that were originally scheduled to appear on the ballot in November: (1) a gradual increase for Michigan’s minimum wage; and (2) new requirements for paid sick leave offered by employers with ten or more employees.
 We noted that both bills were being criticized by the Michigan Chamber of Commerce, and that the Michigan Legislature’s action in passing them was part of a procedural strategy to take the proposals out of the hands of voters, allowing for later amendments to lessen their effect on employers.

 The Michigan Legislature has followed through with passing amendments, and Governor Snyder has signed them into law.
-The amended laws are scheduled to take effect in March 2019.
+The amended laws are scheduled to take effect end of March/beginning of April.

 Minimum Wage Law